Breakpoint based online anomaly detection: Empirical Assessment of FDR control

-In the experiments conducted so far, all scenarios considered homoscedastic time series where the change is in the mean while the variance is constant between two segments.
-In this section, the case of heteroscedasticity in time series is studied where the variance changes between two segments.
-Therefore, time series will have parts where the variance is very low and parts where it is very high.
-The struggle is that a kernel may be good at detecting breakpoints in a low variance context, but have difficulty when the variance is high, and vice versa.
-Therefore, several kernels are tested by varying the bandwidth size. \paragraph{Experiment description.} Let's consider a time series generation process and an anomaly detector described in Section~\ref{sec:exp-frame}.
-To adapt to the heteroscedasticity hypothesis, the transition rule is modified so that at each breakpoint the variance changes as follows, where $\Delta_\sigma$ is the variance shift size equal to $2$:
+For the breakpoint detector, the Gaussian kernel with bandwidth estimated using the median heuristic is considered, as presented in Appendix~\ref{sec:breakpoint}.
+This kernel enables accurate breakpoint detection in scenarios where the variance remains constant.
+In the case of heteroscedasticity in time series, where the variance changes between two segments, the median heuristic may be more limited.
+Indeed, time series will have parts where the variance is very low and parts where it is very high.
+The problem is that a kernel may be good at detecting breakpoints in a low variance context, but have difficulty when the variance is high, and vice versa.
+It was found to be more advantageous to use a kernel written as the sum of two kernels, one for detecting breakpoints when the variance is low and another for detecting breakpoints when the variance is high.

-To ensure that the variance covers a wide range of values, the variable $\zeta_i$ is chosen asymmetric.
-In the case of this experiment, $\zeta_i$ has a probability of $0.9$ of being $+1$.
-Thus, the variance is more likely to increase than to decrease at each breakpoint.
-To ensure the visibility of the breakpoint in the mean to any variance, the size of the shift in the mean needs to be proportional to the maximum of the variance of the segment before and after the breakpoint, as described in the following:, where $\Delta_\mu$ is the mean shift size equal to $2$:

-According to the median heuristic, breakpoints are easily detected by a Gaussian kernel when the standard deviation of the data is of the same order as the bandwidth $h$.
-Several kernels are tested: \begin{itemize} \item Gaussian kernel with bandwidth $h=1$.
-This kernel with a small bandwidth is relevant to detect breakpoints when the variance of the time series is small, but may fail when the variance is high. \item Gaussian kernel with bandwidth $h=100$.
-In this situation, the kernel is more relevant to detect breakpoints when the variance is high. \item To consider both scenarios, where breakpoints appear in some parts of the series with high variance and in parts of the series with low variance, a linear combination of the two Gaussian kernels may be a good response.
-This kernel is characteristic as a sum of two characteristic kernels and is defined by: